Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Multipoles and primordial non-Gaussianity

 In \cref{fig:Cl_all}, we show the (auto-correlated) angular power spectrum $\ell(\ell+1)C_{\ell}$ at the same frequency band, i.e., $q'=q$.
 First of all, the sign degeneracy of $\fnl$ is broken obviously in the figure.
 This result can be interpreted by the cross terms in Eq.~\eqref{eq:APS}, because they are linear in $\fnl$.
 In particular, the difference in two spectra with $\pm|\fnl|$ is relatively more significant, when the $\fnl$ term is comparable with the \ac{SW} term in Eq.~\eqref{eq:APS}.
 In addition, we find that $C_\ell$ further depends on $A_S$ and $\sigma$.
 Particularly, it roughly scales in $A_S^{4}$ since $C_\ell$ is approximately proportional to $\bar{\Omega}_{\uGW}^{2}$ in Eq.~\eqref{eq:APS}.

 As is shown in \cref{fig:Cl_sensitivity}, the angular power spectra with the interested parameter regimes are potentially detectable for \ac{LISA} \cite{Alonso:2020rar} and \ac{DECIGO} \cite{Ishikawa:2020hlo,Kawasaki:2022guk}, particularly on low multipoles.
+For comparison, we plot the shaded regions to stand for the uncertainties at 68\% confidence level due to cosmic variance, which is given as

 A detector network could measure the angular power spectrum for multipoles $\ell=1-19$ with a significantly higher sensitivity than an individual cluster \cite{Capurri:2022lze}.
 This result may also bring new insights to potential developments of the LISA-Taiji network \cite{Wang:2021njt,Cai:2023ywp}.

 In \cref{fig:compare}, we show that the degeneracies of model parameters, as have been mentioned in \cref{fig:Omega_sensityvity}, could be explicitly broken by using the angular power spectrum.
 To be specific, corresponding to two curves in \cref{fig:compare}, the two curves with the same labeling in \cref{fig:Omega_sensityvity} almost coincides with each other, indicating degeneracies in these two sets of parameters.
-However, the degeneracies disappear due to an obvious separation of the two curves in \cref{fig:compare}.
+However, in \cref{fig:compare}, the degeneracies disappear due to an obvious separation of the two curves, with difference of at least two orders of magnitude.

 In \cref{fig:tildeCl_all}, we depict the reduced angular power spectrum to display the difference in parameter dependence between the monopole and multipoles.
 Firstly, the magnitude of $\tilde{C}_{\ell}$ decreases with increase of $A_S$, implying that $C_\ell$ is less dependent on $A_S$ than $\bar{\Omega}_{\uGW}$.
 Secondly, $\tilde{C}_{\ell}$ is roughly red-tilted for a large value of $|\fnl|$, while blue-tilted for a small value.
 The critical value is roughly determined by a balance between the $\fnl$ term and the \ac{SW} term.
 Thirdly, the profiles of $\tilde{C}_{\ell}$ also vary with values of $\sigma$, implying that $C_\ell$ and $\bar{\Omega}_{\uGW}$ have different dependence on $\sigma$.
 The above theoretical expectations are potentially useful for breaking the degeneracies of model parameters.